nodemcu/nodemcu-firmware/docs/modules/wifi.md

 ## wifi.sta.settxpower

-Allows adjusting the maximum TX power for the wifi.
+Allows adjusting the maximum TX power for the WiFi.
 This is (unfortunately) needed for some boards which have a badly matched antenna.

 #### Syntax